 My mom's Valentine's Day party is tomorrow, Saturday, but she isn't asking her dad about it until now, on Friday?

 Louis, Dot's dad and my grandfather, did have a booming, gravelly voice (maybe due to his cigar smoking.)
 “Grampa” was always cheery and jovial with us kids...
-I can't remember him ever getting angry.
+I can't remember him ever sounding angry around us.

 Washington: Creation of an all powerful intelligence service to spy on the postwar world… is under consideration.
 Ostensibly the purpose of the super-intelligence unit is to spy on America's neighbors thruout the world.